7 Ways to Make Money Renting Out Your Space

 It costs $49 per month to list a private space or $9 per month for nonprofits and public spaces.

 Once your space is listed, it’s searchable and bookable, and you’ll be notified of any booking requests.
-The more details and photography you add the more likely you are to be successful on the platform.
+The more details and photography you add, the more likely you are to have success on the platform.

 Related: How to Make Money as an Airbnb Host

 StoreAtMyHouse provides peer-to-peer storage solutions around the world.
-You can rent out storage space in your house, garage, business, etc. StoreAtMyHouse states storage providers can make $300 to $3,000 per year depending on where they’re located and the storage size available.
+You can rent out storage space in your house, garage, and business.
+StoreAtMyHouse states storage providers can make $300 to $3,000 per year depending on where they’re located and the storage size available.

 StoreAtMyHouse doesn’t offer additional liability insurance to renters or storage providers and states if it does become available, it’ll be an additional cost to the landlord.

 Posting and renting your storage space through StoreAtMyHouse is free, but there is a steep 15% fee if you want to use their automated billing system.
 You can also pay a one-time fee of $35 to have your posting featured on the website.